renatomaia/loski/doc/manual.md

 If `address` is a number, it returns the service name for that port number.
 If `address` is a string, it returns a canonical name for that network name.

+The string `mode` can contain any of the following characters:

+- `l`: for local names instead of _Fully Qualified Domain Names_ (FQDN).
+- `d`: for names of datagram services instead of stream services.

+When neither `4` nor `6` are provided, the search only includes addresses of the same type configured in the local machine.
+When neither `d` nor `s` are provided, the search behaves as if both `d` and `s` were provided.
+By default, `mode` is the empty string.

 In case of errors, it returns `nil` plus an error message.

-The current standard implementation of this operation may return the following [error messages](#error-mesages).
+The current standard implementation of this operation may return the following [error messages](#error-messages).

 - `"not found"`
 - `"no system memory"`